MicrosoftDocs/dynamics-365-intelligent-order-management/topics/overview.md

 ### Fulfillment optimization

-Intelligent Order Management ships with a fulfilment optimization service that allows users to define different fulfilment strategies.
+Intelligent Order Management ships with a fulfillment optimization service that allows users to define different fulfillment strategies.
 They act as an engine through the orchestration process to determine the best location to fulfill an order from.

 ### Insights